ibm-cloud-docs/containers/cs_ingress_health.md

 ### Server metrics
 {: #server_metrics}

 The `alb-metrics-exporter` automatically reformats each data field in the JSON file into a metric that is readable by Prometheus.
-Server metrics collect data on the subdomain defined in an Ingress resource; for example, `dev.demostg1.stg.us.south.containers.appdomain.cloud`.
+Server metrics collect data on the subdomain that are defined in an Ingress resource; for example, `dev.demostg1.stg.us.south.containers.appdomain.cloud`.
 {: shortdesc}

 Server metrics are in the format `kube_system_server_<ALB-ID>_<SUB-TYPE>_<SERVER-NAME>_<METRIC-NAME> <VALUE>`.